mre/endler.dev/content/2020/timelapse/index.md

 [obligatory CMS software](https://github.com/mre/Creamy), that I sold to clients.
 Surprisingly, none of them were a great success.

-{{ figure(src="drawroom.jpg", caption="DrawRoom, a tool that I wrote around the same time, is a real piece of art.
-To this day it has five commits and a single Github star (by myself, don't judge...).") }}
+{{ <figure page={page} src="drawroom.jpg" caption="DrawRoom, a tool that I wrote around the same time, is a real piece of art.
+To this day it has five commits and a single Github star (by myself, don't judge...)." /> }}

 What I _do_ know for sure is that I was unhappy with all existing screen recorders.
 They could roughly be categorized into these three groups: